margotvildosola/cart/README.md

-# RedBubble Cart - Coding Test
+# Cart - Coding Test
 This project calculates the total price of a cart.
 It takes 2 files as arguments:
 - a JSON file with the cart content
 - a JSON file with the base prices for each product type